futureversecom/sylo-ethereum-contracts/docs/overview.md

 Epochs have several benefits:

-They reduce the gas overhead of running the on-chain components of the network.They also provide a predictable time for changes to come into effect, simplifying the process of peers monitoring the network for changes - e.g.  has my Node changed?
+They reduce the gas overhead of running the on-chain components of the network.
+They also provide a predictable time for changes to come into effect, simplifying the process of peers monitoring the network for changes - e.g.  has my Node changed?

 ## Rewards ###########################################